singhsahilzeeve/Zeeve-read-the-docs/source/Avalanche.md

   ![](images/avalancheCreateNetwork-1.png)

 > *   **Name of Network**: To uniquely identify your network, this field requires a unique name for it.
 Unique over here is in terms of the account in which you are creating your network.
-In case you have created some network earlier, and now you are trying to create with the same name, then the [Zeeve](https://zeeve.io) platform won't allow you to create it.
+In case you have created some network earlier, and now you are trying to create one with the same name, then the [Zeeve](https://zeeve.io) platform won't allow you to create it.
 > *  **Deployment Type**: Deployment type
 > *  **Type Of Network**
 >     *   **MainNet**: This will deploy your network on the network mainnet.
 This is suggested for deploying production-grade avalanche dapps.